Bishop Ben R. Chamness

 Before his election, Bishop Chamness was named a Distinguished Alumnus of Lon MorrisCollege.
 He served as President of the Council on Finance and Administration, as Vice-Chair of the Board of Ministry, and as a member of many other committees and boards in the Texas Conference.
 From 1992-96 he served as President of the South Central Jurisdictional Council on Finance and Administration and as a member of the Jurisdictional Executive Committee.
 He was elected a delegate to General Conferences in 1988, 1996, and 2000, and as a delegate to Jurisdictional Conferences from 1984-2000.
 Also, he has served as a delegate to the World Methodist Conference.

-Since his election in 2000, Ben Chamness has served as the Bishop of the Central Texas Conference and the Fort Worth Area.
-He currently chairs the General Board of Pensions and Health Benefits, the Central Conference Pension Committee, and he serves on the South Central Jurisdictional Mission Council.
-He is a trustee of Southwestern University (Georgetown), Texas Wesleyan University (Fort Worth), Brite Divinity School at Texas Christian University (Fort Worth), Lon Morris College (Jacksonville), Harris Methodist Health Systems (Tarrant County), Methodist Children's Home (Waco), and Wesleyan Homes (Georgetown).
+After his election in 2000, Ben Chamness served as the Bishop of the Central Texas Conference and the Fort Worth Area.
+He currently chaired the General Board of Pensions and Health Benefits, the Central Conference Pension Committee, and he served on the South Central Jurisdictional Mission Council.
+He served as a trustee of Southwestern University (Georgetown), Texas Wesleyan University (Fort Worth), Brite Divinity School at Texas Christian University (Fort Worth), Lon Morris College (Jacksonville), Harris Methodist Health Systems (Tarrant County), Methodist Children's Home (Waco), and Wesleyan Homes (Georgetown).
 He was instrumental in getting the Interim Ministry started in the South Central Jurisdiction.

 He retired from the episcopacy in 2008.